icornell/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application built with Node and Express that allows users to make an account and shorten long URLs (à la bit.ly).
+It uses several dependences to facilitate this including bcryptjs, cookie-session, and EJS.
 It was built as an assignment for the Web Flex Bootcamp from Lighthouse Labs in August, 2023.

 ## Final Product